From the Roku Ultra to Amazon Fire TV, these are the best streaming devices

 The price of the new Fire TV is currently just $70, making it an even better option for those who feel most comfortable with the Amazon ecosystem.

-If you don’t have a 4K- or HDR-enabled television, you obviously don’t need to spend close to $100 on a device that streams in 4K.
-Similarly, if all you’re looking to do is stream Netflix, you don’t need to buy a device that offers zillionsof unnecessary apps.
-Luckily, the Roku Express offers basic functionality for a basic price, without extraneous bells or whistles.
+If you don’t have a 4K- or HDR-enabled television, you obviously don’t need to spend $50 to $100 on a device that streams in 4K.
+Thankfully, the Chromecast is a tiny, simple streaming device that works in tandem with devices you’re already using — namely your phone or tablet.

-The cheapest product in the Roku lineup (and the cheapest item on this list), the Roku Express is understandably limited when compared to many of the other products, but it’s still pretty loaded for the price.
-More than 1,000 apps are available, including many we previously mentioned like Netflix, Amazon, Hulu, and HBO Now, as well as both Sling TV and PlayStation Vue.
-The Express also includes a traditional AV input cable — remember, the red, yellow, and white plugs? — so it’s your only option if you want to stream to a TV without an HDMI input.

-The interface is just as user-friendly as any other Roku model, and while the Express isn’t as powerful as its siblings, it’s still more than functional.
-Roku’s recent update boosted the power of the Express by five times, so navigation is noticeably smoother than before.
-If you’re looking to add some smart features to an older TV, this is a cheap and effective way to do so.
-The Express is also a nice choice for a second or third TV that doesn’t need a glut of features.
+The second generation of Google’s tiny streaming stick has a lot going for it compared to the first version of the device.
+Most notably, the bump up to 802.11ac wireless support means better, more stable wireless connections.

+Google has also iterated on the Chromecast app.
+Unlike other streaming devices, Chromecast devices (which also includes Chromecast Audio and the pricier but more powerful, 4K-supported Chromecast Ultra) use a smartphone app to control playback and search for content, rather than a dedicated remote.
+This means that all your watching is done via apps and content already on your phone, and then cast to the Chromecast.
+This new version of the app focuses on the apps you already have installed, making search snappier and more convenient than before.
+There’s also the addition of Spotify support, something the Chromeast lacked in the past.

+The Chromecast is also deeply integrated into the Google ecosystem — or at least it can be — and supports Google Assistant for controlling what you’re watching, as well as any Google smart home devices.
+For Android and Google die-hards, this is likely going to be a key feature.
+However, users on iOS, Mac, and Windows will still be able to get plenty of use out of the Chromecast, as each of these support castingto the device.

 We test our streaming players over a period of days or weeks, replicating exactly how you’d use them in real-life scenarios.
 That includes testing them for speed, convenience, intuitiveness, and a variety of features.
-Just as important as speed and power is access to a wide variety of apps — after all, most TVs and Blu-ray players are already set up for basic streaming — a designated streamer should offer something more.
+Accessibility to a wide variety of apps is also crucial — after all, most TVs and Blu-ray players are already set up for basic streaming — so a designated streamer should offer something more.

 A streamer might have the best hardware in the world, but this won’t matter if you can only watch content from one streaming service.
 In order to meet our standard, a streaming media player ideally supports all or most of the major content providers, as well as a wide variety of newer features like 4K Ultra HD and HDR.
 Finally, we look at how much quality and how many features you get on a dollar-by-dollar scale, to assure each of our top streamers is not only a great experience but also a great value.

 Whether or not now is the time to jump on one of these streaming media devices dependson what catches your eye.
-For Roku models, the answer is a definite yes.
-Buy one of the most recent Roku streamers — launched in October — and you can be fairly certain that you’ll be set for the next few years, even if you buy a new, top-tier TV.
+For Roku models, the answer is yes as long as you’re looking the models and price ranges covered here.
+Roku hasn’t launched its 2018 models, so everything here is from 2017.
+Upcoming models will likely have better specs in some way, but will also likely cost more.
+We’ll update once any potential new Roku devices hit the market.

-Likewise, Amazon and Apple just launched new editions of their Apple TV and Fire TV, respectively, with 4K and HDR support.
-Apple tends to take longer to update its hardware, so if that’s the route you want to go, now is the best time to buy.
+Likewise, Amazon and Apple launched new editions of their Apple TV and Fire TV, respectively, in 2017.
+These new versions included 4K and HDR support.
+While Apple tends to take longer to update its hardware, a new model could drop at any time.
+Similarly, a new Fire TV hitting this year is also very likely, especially if recent rumors are to be believed.

-The Nvidia Shield TV is similar to the above devices, though in this particular case it’s whether or not to buy at all.
+The Nvidia Shield TV is a slightly different story.
 Nvidia had been planning a successor to the Shield TV, but dropped those plans and we haven’t heard anything since.
-Still, despite relatively limited 4K and HDR support for the time being, this streaming box packs plenty of horsepower, and continues to gain more features with every software update.
+Still, this streaming box packs plenty of horsepower, and continues to gain more features with every software update.
+Considering it’s likely to remain a viable in-home gaming streaming option for some time, we expect this iteration of the hardware to stick around.

+Finally, we have the Chromecast.
+Google launched the second generation of the device in 2018, so the model here is the most recent version.
+As such, we don’t expect any announcements regarding further new Chromecast hardware any time soon.

 Roku: Roku’s interface is common across every model, whether you’re talking the top-of-the-line Ultra model or the entry-level Express.
 There is also a certain look to Roku apps, and you won’t find interface differences across different apps as much as you might on other platforms.
 As we’ve mentioned before, you’ll find nearly every streaming service or channel you care about represented here, and unlike certain other platforms, you won’t find any gaps, with the notable exception of iTunes, which is only available on Apple streamers.